Navi Kaur (b. 1993) is an artist and arts educator based in Birmingham, UK.

-Navi is currently researching and documenting the lives of the South Asian communities who have settled and work in the rural West Midlands for a photographic series commissioned by GRAIN Projects.
-She has exhibited her work across the UK and overseas, including Reminders Photography Stronghold, Coventry Biennial, Manchester Contemporary, Recent Activity, ORT Gallery and Gallery Celine.
-Upcoming shows include a solo exhibition at New Art Exchange and group exhibitions at Grand Union Gallery, Herbert Art Gallery & Museum and Moseley Road Baths.
+Navi is currently working on personal projects and making work about her teaching practice.
+She was recently commissioned by GRAIN Projects to create a photographic series documenting the lives of the South Asian communities who have settled and work in the rural West Midlands.
+She has exhibited her work across the UK and overseas, including Murray Art Museum Albury, Reminders Photography Stronghold, Grand Union Gallery, Coventry Biennial, Manchester Contemporary, Recent Activity, ORT Gallery and Gallery Celine.

-Navi is also a qualified arts educator, formally teaching at a Handsworth-based secondary school and facilitates workshops in artist-led and museum spaces.
+Navi is also a qualified arts educator, teaching Art and Design at a Handsworth-based secondary school and facilitating workshops in artist-led and museum spaces.

 Written by Harr-Joht Takhar